 Can I Make Bread in a Hurry?

-This was my question as I stared at three large bags of self-rising flour that had accumulated in my bakery closet.
 I can’t tell you why I have so many bags of self-rising flour.
 I rarely use the stuff, unless I’m baking my 2-ingredient biscuits.
 But today, as I prepped two sourdough loaves, I almost ran myself out of all-purpose flour and found myself staring at all of that self-rising.

 And that’s when it hit me: If I can make biscuits out of self-rising flour, can I actually make a loaf of bread?
+I needed an easy bread recipe, and quickly!

 There are a lot of other similar recipes out there, but this one looked the easiest, and that was my goal—to make something super simple, super fast, and super tasty.

-Ingredients for 4-Ingredient Bread Loaf
+Ingredients for Easy No-Yeast Bread

 - 3 cups self-rising flour